j9code/nova-fun-map/README.md

 - **City of Manassas**
 - **City of Manassas Park**

-These boundaries are referenced directly in the Overpass queries using their administrative levels.
+These boundaries are referenced directly in the Overpass queries using their relation IDs.
 See `docs/admin-areas.md` for details.

 ### How to Use This Repository